drhsqlite/fossil-mirror/www/javascript.md

 ## <a id="debate"></a>Arguments Against JavaScript & Our Rebuttals

-There many common arguments against the use of JavaScript.
+There are many common arguments against the use of JavaScript.
 Rather than rehash these same arguments on the [forum][ffor], we distill the common ones we’ve heard before and give our stock answers to them here: